OCA/hr/hr_employee_contract_chronology/README.rst

 * clone the branch 8.0 of the repository https://github.com/OCA/hr
 * add the path to this repository in your configuration (addons-path)
 * update the module list
-* search for "Employee Contract Chronology" in your addons
+* search for "Employee Contract History" in your addons
 * install the module

 Configuration